Primary and Secondary Markets

 Primary Markets

-Initial public offerings describe the issuer’s first sale of a security to the public, while additional units are called seasoned offerings.
+Initial public offerings (IPO) describe the issuer’s first sale of a security to the public, while additional units are called seasoned offerings.
 The issuer usually hires an investment bank to assist in the sale of securities by finding investors (book building).

 Secondary Markets